opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 forms
     **optional**
-    A list of forms associated with this report type.
-See ``Forms`` section below.
+    A list of forms associated with this disclosure.
+See ``Form`` object below.

 schedules
     **optional**
-    A list of schedules associated with this report type.
-See ``Schedules`` section below.
+    A list of schedules associated with this disclosure.
+See ``Schedule`` object below.

 official_identifier
     **optional**